HPCI-Lab/yProv4ML.github.io/src/setup.md

 | `rank` | `int` | **Optional**.
 Rank of the process |
 | `disable_codecarbon` | `Optional[bool]` | **Optional**.
 Whether to use codecarbon to calculate stats. |

+`prov_user_namespace` is a required string that defines the namespace under which all provenance data will be grouped.
+It helps in logically separating and organizing data across different users or projects, ensuring that the provenance graph remains structured and easily navigable.

+`collect_all_processes`: A boolean flag that, when set to True, enables the collection of provenance data from all processes, which is particularly useful in multi-processing or distributed computing environments.
+By default, this is False, meaning only the main process (at `rank` 0) will be monitored unless otherwise specified.

+`save_after_n_logs`: An optional integer that determines how frequently the provenance graph should be saved based on the number of logs collected.
+For example, if set to 100, the graph will be saved every 100 logs.
+This is essentially a caching system, which balances between execution time and RAM usage.

+`rank`: This optional integer is used in distributed settings to specify the rank or ID of the currently collecting process.
+Leaving this parameter empty and `collect_all_processes` to `False` implies that only the process at `rank` 0 will collect data.

+`disable_codecarbon`: An optional boolean that controls whether the CodeCarbon tool is used for tracking the environmental impact of the experiment (e.g., carbon emissions).
+Setting this to True disables CodeCarbon integration, which can be useful in environments where this measurement is not needed or supported.

+---

 At the end of the experiment, the user must end the run:

 ```python